queue-miscreant/chatango-client/README.md

 * Change channel (F5)
 	* Supports white, red, and blue channels (and the apparently forgotten "both" channel)
 * Colorized output
-	* Color text matching a regex or so
+	* Color text matching a regex
 * Client commands
 	* Type \`help while the input box is empty to display a list of commands implemented
 * Mouse support
 * Chat filters based on message attributes

-DEPENDENCIES
+Dependencies:
 --------------------------
 * Python 3
 * Python ncurses (included on most distros)